nus-cs2103-AY2425S1/ip/docs/README.md

 Format: `bye`

 ## Saving and Loading
+Jackson uses active saving in a save file in `/src/main/resources/texts/data.txt`.

 The task list is always saved after **any modification to itself**, so there is no need to use a save command.
 If the save file does not exist, the program will create a new save file in the path specified in `Jackson.java`.

 During initialisation, Jackson will read from the save file and load all previously loaded tasks into the current task list.

+> [!CAUTION]
+> In case of file instability and permissions, it might be safer to store an extra copy
+> of `data.txt` when transfering the save file across devices.

 ## Task Names
 Jackson enforces a strict _no-conflict naming_ system.
 If the user wishes to create tasks of the